 - 1. Open the Control Panel and assign a player channel to it. - 2.
 Open a playlist in the Playlist Panel interface. - 3.
-Drag an element from the playlist onto the Control Panel.
+Drag an element from the playlist onto the Loaded Media field of the Control Panel.

 The element will then be loaded on the Control Panel.

-The association is indicated by the Player field which turns turquoise in both Control Panel and Playlist Panel windows.
+The association is indicated by the Player field which turns blue in both Control Panel and Playlist Panel windows.